 You can access fMRI and Lie Detection by clicking here.

 The MacArthur Foundation Research Network on Law and Neuroscience distributes an e-newsletter, Neurolaw News, which highlights important items of interest for the neurolaw community.
 These include notifications of new publications, news of upcoming neurolaw conferences, and the like.
-To avoid inbox clutter, distributions occur approximately once every 2 months.
+To avoid inbox clutter, distributions occur approximately once every month.

 To subscribe to the newsletter, please visit: http://www.lawneuro.org/listserv.php